 Has anything surprised you about the work you do?

 So much!
 Some things have literally blown my mind.
 I didn’t think at any point I would be working with Aladdin’s Magic Carpet, BB-8 or R2-D2.
 The technological advances in the entertainment industry are amazing to witness and to be a part of.
 I’ve had the pleasure of working with some of the most creative minds in the world and that is so motivating, inspiring and rewarding.
 Working with them to enable creativity, building something unique and special that brings joy to so many, is something I have enjoyed so much.

 What would you like to achieve next in your career?

-“I want to continue learning, every day is a school day, I think my next academic step is a PhD based on an employee’s perception of organisational support and how it can impact on the symptoms of mental ill health in the workplace.
-I have suffered with anxiety and depression so have a personal connection to the subject.
+“I want to continue learning, every day is a school day, I think my next academic step is a PhD based on an employee’s perception of organisational support and how it can impact the symptoms of mental ill health in the workplace.
+I have suffered from anxiety and depression so have a personal connection to the subject.
 It’s also what my MSc dissertation was based on and I am keen to explore it further, especially the potential impact it has on how we manage physiological wellbeing in the workplace and the potential positive impact it can have on individuals and businesses.
-Further down the line I may go into more of an operational role within a business, utilising the skills I have developed through my risk management career or move into more of a legal career.
+Further down the line, I may go into more of an operational role within a business, utilising the skills I have developed through my risk management career or move into more of a legal career.